 If you're OK with working in high-stress conditions, you might as well get paid a higher salary.
 While sometimes fulfilling, the jobs on this list can leave you feeling burnt out and struggling to pay bills.

-It’s easier to make smart money moves if you make $5,000 a month.
+It’s easier to make smart money moves if you make more money than you need to survive each month.
 And you can enjoy your job if you aren’t constantly battling stress in the workplace.